-Since that hot summer day where I got absolutely dominated by that sandbag, I’ve made it a point to keep sandbags programmed into my training to help push my fitness and give me the ability to compete on another level...
+Since that hot summer day where I got absolutely dominated by sandbag training, I’ve made it a point to keep sandbags programmed into my training to help push my fitness and give me the ability to compete on another level...
 And there’s no doubt in my mind that sandbags have made an amazing impact on my success as an athlete within the sport of fitness.

 Well, let’s think about the sport in itself first…

-How will you react when sandbags are included within a WOD or event you’re competing at?
+How will you react when sandbag training is included within a WOD or event you’re competing at?
 Are you going to freak out or are you going to be ready to rock and roll?

 What I’ve witnessed over the years, and even now in present time, is in how some athletes, just ain’t ready.